liquidctl/liquidctl/docs/kraken-x2-m2-guide.md

 Colors can be specified in RGB, HSV or HSL (see [Supported color specification formats](../README.md#supported-color-specification-formats)), and each animation mode supports different number of colors.
 The animation speed can be customized with the `--speed <value>`, and five relative values are accepted by the device: `slowest`, `slower`, `normal`, `faster` and `fastest`.

+Some of the color animations can be in either the `forward` or `backward` direction.
+This can be specified by using the `--direction` flag.

 | `ring` | `logo` | `sync` | Mode | Colors | Notes |
 | --- | --- | --- | --- | --- | --- |
 | ✓ | ✓ | ✓ | `off` | None |